 To have one world-class snowboarder from the prairies of Saskatchewan is pretty rare, but two?

-As the elder statesman of the McMorris brothers, Craig is a veteran of the Canadian snowboard scene after first stepping on a board at the young age of 11.
+As the elder statesman of the McMorris Brothers, Craig has become a veteran of the Canadian snowboard scene after first stepping on a board at the young age of 11.

-But beyond the antics on and off the hill, Craig is all business.
+But beyond his antics on and off the hill, Craig is all business.

-In 2014, he debuted as the snowboard analyst for CBC’s Olympic broadcast coverage in Sochi 2014 and has become the voice of Slopestyle and Halfpipe snowboarding for ESPN's Winter X Games.
+In 2014, he debuted as the snowboard analyst for CBC’s Olympic broadcast coverage in Sochi 2014 and has become the voice of Big Air, Slopestyle and Halfpipe snowboarding for ESPN's X Games Aspen.

-In 2015, he added the role of skateboard analyst and host of the aftershow for the Summer X Games.
+In 2015, he added the role of skateboard analyst and host of the aftershow for X Games Minneapolis.

-He's also shown his versatility and personality in branded content for Red Bull, Oakley, Destination Canada, Wrigley's 5 Gum Truth or Dare, Samsung, and VISA to name a few.
+He's also shown his versatility and personality in branded content for Red Bull, Oakley, Destination Canada, Wrigley's 5 Gum Truth or Dare, Samsung, Air Miles and VISA to name a few.

-At the Rio 2016 Olympics, Craig took to the streets for CBC to explore a side of the city – it's music, food, dance, soccer, surf and skateboard culture – and bring it all to Canadians through an immersive content series called Rio on the Edge.
+At the Rio 2016 Olympics, Craig took to the streets for CBC to explore a side of the city – its music, food, dance, soccer, surf and skateboard cultures – and bring it all to Canadians as the host of an immersive 17-part content series called Rio on the Edge for Olympic Partner Samsung.

-In January 2017, Craig debuted in a signature content series on CBC, appropriately titled Good Times with Craig McMorris where, you guessed it, Craig has some really good times with some of Canada's most interesting action sports athletes.
+In January 2017, Craig debuted as the host of an 8-part signature content series on CBC, appropriately titled Good Times with Craig McMorris where, you guessed it, Craig has some really good times with some of Canada's most interesting action sports athletes.

-Craig will join CBC Olympics as the overnight host, snowboard analyst and host of the content series Pushing Limits in PyeongChang 2018, cementing his reputation as one of the most versatile talents in action sports.
+Craig joined CBC Olympics as the overnight host, snowboard analyst and host of VISA's content series Pushing Limits in Pyeongchang 2018, cementing his reputation as one of the most versatile talents in both action sports and Canadian broadcasting.